Louise Archer Elementary School

-Louise Archer Elementary School is an elementary school in Vienna, Virginia, United States, and is part of Fairfax County Public Schools.
-It was founded in 1867 as a school for African-American children.
-It is designated by Fairfax County as an elementary school center for advanced academic programs.
+Louise Archer Elementary School is a public elementary school in Vienna, Virginia, United States, and is part of Fairfax County Public Schools.
+Founded in 1867 as a school for African-American children, it is designated by Fairfax County as an elementary school center for advanced academic programs.

 History

-The school was originally established in 1867 as Vienna Colored School, It was the first school for African-American children.
-Before Louise Archer, African-Americans had to walk all the way to Washington D.C. every day.
-The school moved to its current location, then a black neighborhood, in 1939.
-Mrs. Louise Archer served as the school's principal and taught students with two other teachers.
-She taught and fed all of the students.
-In the early 1940s, the only water was from the Salisbury Spring a mile away.
-Boys had to go and fetch water, and Mrs. Archer fed the children meals she cooked on a pot-bellied stove.
-The old school building is what is now part of the northern section of the school near the cafeteria.
+The school was originally established in 1867 as the Vienna Colored School, making it the first school for African-American children in Fairfax County.
+Prior to its founding, African-American children in the area were required to travel daily to Washington D.C. to attend school.
+In 1939, the school relocated to its current site, which was then a predominantly Black neighborhood.

+Louise Archer served as the school's principal and taught alongside two other teachers.
+In addition to her instructional duties, she provided meals for all students.
+During the early 1940s, the school lacked running water, the only available sources was Salisbury Spring, located approximately one mile away.
+Male students were tasked with fetching water, while Archer prepared meals on a potbellied stove.
+The original school building now forms part of the northern section of the campus near the cafeteria.

-In 1950 the school was renamed Louise Archer Elementary School.
+In 1950, the school was officially renamed Louise Archer Elementary School.

-In the late 1960s, Duke Ellington and his trio played at the school, at the invitation of the band teacher at that time, Philmore Hall, who had once been Ellington's trumpet teacher.
+In the late 1960s, Duke Ellington and his trio performed at the school at the invitation of the band teacher at that time, Philmore Hall, who had previously been Ellington's trumpet instructor.

-AAP program
+Advanced Academic Program

-Louise Archer has a level 4 Advanced Academics Program (AAP) starting at third grade.
+Louise Archer Elementary School offers a level IV Advanced Academics Program (AAP), which begins in the third grade.

 Chess Club

-In the 2009 school year, the Louise Archer Chess Club won seven trophies and awards.
-The school won 3rd place in the country in a tournament in spring 2009, and not far behind in another National Chess Competition.
-The school has won the Kent Gardens Cup last year and for seven years straight from 2005-2012.
+During the 2009 school year, the Louise Archer Chess Club earned seven trophies and awards.
+That year, the school placed third nationally in a spring 2009 tournament and achieved a strong showing in another national chess competition.
+The school also won the Kent Gardens Cup in the previous year and consecutively from 2005 through 2012.

 WLATV

-The morning announcements and school news are transmitted on WLATV closed-circuit television that is run by select 5th and 6th grade students.
+Morning announcements and school news are broadcast on WLATV, a closed-circuit television channel operated by select 5th and 6th grade students.